-Sudurnes Science and Learning Center is also a museum that offers two exciting exhibitions.
+Sudurnes Science and Learning Center is also a museum that offers three exciting exhibitions.
 If you are interested in the Icelandic nature and wildlife, sea creatures and research related to the areas, the Sudurnes Science and Learning Center is a place you must visit!
 We are too close to the airport to miss, only 5 minutes by car.

 Exhibitions are closed on national public holidays and during the winter.